alexcheng1982/docker-magento2/README.md

 **This repo ONLY maintains Docker images for Magento Open Source 2.4.x.
 You may still found Docker images for old versions in the [old registry](https://quay.io/repository/alexcheng1982/magento2).**

-**Starting from Magento 2.4.x, container images are now hosted in GitHub Container Registry.**
+**Starting from Magento 2.4.x, container images are now hosted in [GitHub Container Registry](https://github.com/alexcheng1982/docker-magento2/pkgs/container/docker-magento2).**

 This repo provides Docker images for different Magento 2.4 versions.
-Refer to [this page](https://hub.docker.com/r/alexcheng/magento2/tags/) to see all available tags.
-It uses the same convention as my [Docker image for Magento 1.x](https://github.com/alexcheng1982/docker-magento).
+Refer to [this page](https://github.com/alexcheng1982/docker-magento2/pkgs/container/docker-magento2/versions) to see all available versions.

 This docker image is based on my [docker-apache2-php8](https://github.com/alexcheng1982/docker-apache2-php8) image for Apache 2 and PHP 8.
 Please refer to the image label `php_version` for the actual PHP version.
 In general, Magento `2.4.x` uses PHP `8.1`.
 Please refer to the label `php_version` of the image to get the actual PHP version.

 > This docker image is based on [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) with Ubuntu 22.04 LTS.
-The reason to use `phusion/baseimage-docker` is to support multiple processes, which is important to get cron jobs working in Mangento.
+The reason to use `phusion/baseimage-docker` is to support multiple processes, which is important to get cron jobs working in Magento.

-**Please note: this Docker image is for development and testing only, not ready for production use.
+**Please note: this Docker image is for Magento 2 related development and testing only, not ready for production use.
 Setting up a Magento 2 production server requires more configurations.
 You can use this image as the base to build customized images.**

 ## Magento 2 Installation Types

 Magento 2.4 can be installed using [Composer](https://getcomposer.org/) or git.
 The git-based installation mode is used for contributor of Magento.
 This Docker image uses Composer as the installation type, so the **Web Setup Wizard** can be used.

 Below are some basic instructions.

 ## Quick Start

 The easiest way to start Magento 2 with MySQL is using [Docker Compose](https://docs.docker.com/compose/).
-Just clone this repo and run following command in the root directory.
-The default `docker-compose.yml` uses MySQL, phpMyAdmin, and OpenSearch.
+Just clone this repo and run the following command in the directory of a specific version.
+For example, go to `versions/2.4.6-p3` for Magento `2.4.6-p3`.

+The default `docker-compose.yaml` uses MySQL, phpMyAdmin, and OpenSearch.

 ~~~
 $ docker compose up -d